USNS Comfort (T-AH 20) Departs Naval Station Norfolk

 |0

-This work, USNS Comfort (T-AH 20) Departs Naval Station Norfolk, by PO1 Joshua Sheppard, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, USNS Comfort (T-AH 20) Departs Naval Station Norfolk, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT